UofA-SPEAR/software/doc/rover/Connecting-to-the-rover-wirelessly.md

 Now ssh into the tx2 using `ssh -X nvidia@192.168.1.61` (the password is `nvidia`), and run `tmux` so we can run multiple things at once.
 Start a ROS master by running `roscore`.

-> At this point, if `roscore` displays no output or crashes with some kind of complaint about addresses, the environment variables on the rover have not been set properly.
-Make sure `ROS_MASTER_URI` and `ROS_IP` are set as described earlier.

 Every time the tx2 reboots you will need to set up CAN.
 To do this, run the setup script with